ErikaWells/myblog/_posts/2025-02-14-Salary-Expectations.md

+---
+layout: post
+title:  "What Really Influences Your Salary Five Years After Graduation?"
+author: Erika Wells
+description: "A look into the factors that influence salary."
+image: "/assets/images/WhyData_Image.jpg"  # You can also use a URL for the image
+---

 # **Introduction**

 Does your college GPA determine how much you'll make in five years?
 What about your major?
 And do men and women with the same degree earn the same salary?
 We analyzed salary data from the American Community Survey to uncover patterns in graduate earnings five years after college.
 The findings are surprising and the influence on your career is even more profound.